tdsoperational/HostsReset/README.md

-# HostsReset
-A program to reset the Hosts file on a windows system.
+HostsReset is a a program to reset the Hosts file on a windows system.
+Thanks for visiting this repo!

+- tdsoperational